paulnorthrop/stat0002/README.md

 -   Look at the code in some of the R functions.
 For example, if you type `scatter` in the R console and press return then you will see the content of the function `scatter`.
-Use `?scatter` to find out what the function does and look at the code tosee how it does it.
+Use `?scatter` to find out what the function does and look at the code to see how it does it.

 You will find that some tutorials contain ideas that we have not yet covered in lectures and occasionally things that are beyond the scope of